joemiller/twitter-tools-wordpress/README.txt

 == Known Issues ==

 * Only one Twitter account is supported (not one account per author).
+* Tweets are not deleted from the tweet table in your WordPress database when they are deleted from Twitter.
+To delete from your WordPress database, use a database admin tool like phpMyAdmin.
 * The relative date function isn't fully localized.